 When you execute the CREATE TABLE AS statement, you may need to change the data type precision for the existing fields.
 For example, you can change the data type precision from VARCHAR(10) to VARCHAR(20).

 In type normalization mode, data type changes in the source table do not lead to a deployment failure only if the data types before and after the change can be converted into the same data type based on type normalization rules.
-The type normalization mode has the following rules:
+If you use the type normalization mode, take note of the following items:

 Example 9: synchronization of data from a MongoDB source table to a Hologres table by using the CREATE TABLE AS statement